University of East London

 Applicants with a conversion diploma/MSc must provide a PDF of the transcript of their first bachelors/undergraduate honours degree, demonstrating a 2:1 class of degree or above.

-Applicants who have qualifications, that they rely upon in their application, that were taught or examined in a language other than English, must provide a PDF of an International English Language Testing System (IELTS Academic) certificate at level 7 or above, with no subcomponent below 6.5, and undertaken within the last two years.
+Applicants who have any qualifications, that they rely upon in their application, that were taught or examined in a language other than English, must provide a PDF of an International English Language Testing System (IELTS Academic) certificate, at level 7 or above with no subcomponent below 6.5, and undertaken within the last two years.

 Advice for your application

-As a general principle in selection, it is for the applicant to demonstrate their eligibility, suitability, and preparedness for the programme, in their application form and supporting documents.
+As a general principle in admissions and employment applications, it is for the applicant (not the admissions tutors) to demonstrate their eligibility, suitability, and preparedness for the programme, in their application form and supporting documents.

 International applicants